keshavramji/mellea/docs/tutorial.md

 )
 ```

-In the above arguments, `path_or_model_id` refers to the model checkpoint which got from last step, i.e., `m alora train` process.
+In the above arguments, `path_or_model_id` refers to the model checkpoint from last step, i.e., the `m alora train` process.

 > [!NOTE]
 > The `generation_prompt` passed to your `backend.add_alora` call should exactly match the prompt used for training.